 To establish samples of known-age cod, individuals in the size range 15 - 35 cm were selected randomly from the Danish samples collected during the Baltic International Trawl Survey (BITS) from the first quarter of the years 2001, 2004 and 2013 in ICES Subdivision (SD) 25 (Fig. 1).
 Fish length (L) and fish total weight (W) were measured to the nearest cm and weighed (g) on board.
 Le Cren’s condition index was calculated as above.

 Sagittal otoliths were removed, cleaned, and stored individually in labelled paper bags.
 The samples from 2001 and 2004 have previously been used to identify winter zones in the otoliths based on daily growth increment patterns in the context of DECODE, a project aiming at developing new age estimation methods for Baltic cod (DECODE 2009; Hüssy 2010; Hüssy et al. 2010).
 The 2013 samples were used for an age reading exchange by the Working Group for Baltic Fisheries Assessment (ICES 2014a).
 Following the BITS manual (ICES 2014b), individuals with a maturity stage of “1” were considered immature, and stages > “1” mature.
 Length and age distributions of the samples are similar between sampling years (Table I).
+Average size and age was somewhat smaller in the 2013 sample because age estimation became unreliable at a smaller size and age than in the other two years (see explanation below).

 [Fig. 1 and Table I near here]